 Cushion foundation usually makes more sense when speed, easy touch-ups, and dewy base makeup are the main goals.
 Liquid foundation often makes more sense when you want tighter control over coverage, finish, and placement.
 Neither one is automatically better.
 The better choice depends on how your skin behaves and how precise you want the final surface to feel.

-The product-choice side will be narrowed down in the upcoming sub-guide How to Choose a Cushion Foundation.
+The product-choice side is narrowed down in How to Choose a Cushion Foundation by Skin Type.
 This hub stays focused on the larger structure first so the later sub-guides can be more specific.

 Dewy base makeup does not require every step to stay glossy.
 In practice, longer wear usually comes from dividing the face by need.
 The cheeks and upper face can keep more light, while the sides of the nose and chin often need a lighter, more settled finish.
 That balance gives you a glow impression without turning the whole base slippery.